Burton, Dorset

-Burton is a village in the civil parish of Burton and Winkton, administered (since April 2019) as part of the Bournemouth, Christchurch and Poole unitary authority, in the historic county of Hampshire and the ceremonial county of Dorset, England.
-The parish is elevated above the Avon Valley on a gravel plateau and includes the village of Burton, plus the hamlets of Winkton, Holfleet, North Bockhampton, Middle Bockhampton and South Bockhampton.
+Burton is a village in the civil parish of Burton and Winkton in the Bournemouth, Christchurch and Poole district of Dorset, England.
+The village is elevated above the Avon Valley on a gravel plateau.
+Much of the village was built in the 1970s, and today the population is around 4,000.

 The toponymy of Burton suggests an Anglo-Saxon settlement but the first record of the name appears in twelfth-century records.
 It is thought that this is because it has always been viewed as an extension of Christchurch.
-Certainly, there is evidence of human habitation there as far back as the mesolithic.
-The oldest existing parts date back to at least the early 18th century.
+There is evidence of human habitation there as far back as the Mesolithic, and the oldest existing parts date back to at least the early 18th century.